ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 With the data model established, the next step involves creating a read-only list report.
 This report allows the data of the business objects to be displayed using an SAP Fiori app.
-To create a read-only list report two steps are necessary.
+To create a read-only list report, two steps are necessary.
 First, _consumption views_ are created for the existing CDS views `Z_I_Product` and `Z_I_Rating`.
-On the basis of the consumption views a business service is created.
+On the basis of the consumption views, a business service is created.
 Finally, the read-only list report is created as an SAP Fiori app implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.

 ## Creating Consumption View

 We will see later in this curriculum, that CDS views are the basis of business objects in RAP.
-To enable flexibility the business objects are not created on the basis of the interface views `Z_I_Product` and `Z_I_Rating`.
+To enable flexibility, the business objects are not created on the basis of the interface views `Z_I_Product` and `Z_I_Rating`.
 Instead, _consumption views_ are used to only expose the parts of the data model relevant in a certain scenario.

-While the _interface views_ provide a stable interface to the data model, the _consumption views_ provide a use case-specific projection of the data model.
+While the _interface views_ provide a stable interface to the data model, the _consumption views_ provide a use-case-specific projection of the data model.

 The artifacts of the read-only list report from the data model will be stored in the package `Z_RATING_READONLY`.
 Create this package as a sub-package of `Z_RATING`.
 Inside this package, the two consumption views `Z_C_Product_ReadOnly` and `Z_C_Rating_ReadOnly` will be created.
 To create the consumption view `Z_C_Product_ReadOnly`, create a new data definition.
 Provide `Z_C_Product_ReadOnly` as the name and `Product View for the RO UI` as the description.
 Select `Z_I_Product` as the referenced object.
-In the subsequent screen select `Data Projection View` as the template and click `Finish`.
+In the subsequent screen, select `Data Projection View` as the template and click `Finish`.
 This creates an initial version of the consumption view.
 Use code completion (i.e. `<ctrl> - <space>`) to add all elements of the interface view to the consumption view.
 The resulting source code of the view `Z_C_Product_ReadOnly` is shown in the following listing.